ASCENSION HAS ADDED "AMAZON SMILE".

 FAMILY HELP, FINANCIAL & LIFESTYLE COUNSELING-

-Ripple of One-CLOSED TO NEW CLIENTS BUT STILL TAKING APPLICATIONS in the educational building of Seneca Presbyterian Church 115 W. S. First St. Seneca, 882-8777; Services include: Financial & lifestyle Counseling to help families escape poverty using a plan to move toward self-sufficiency.
+Ripple of One-in the educational building of Seneca Presbyterian Church 115 W. S. First St. Seneca, 882-8777; Services include: Financial & lifestyle Counseling to help families escape poverty using a plan to move toward self-sufficiency.

 Heath’s Haven: 523 Hwy 123.
 Suite F, Seneca.
 710-4085 Training to promote healthy, nurturing relationships with children.